lammps/lammps/doc/src/fix_shake.rst

 No information about these fixes is written to :doc:`binary restart files <restart>`.

+When used during minimization, the SHAKE or RATTLE algorithms are **not** applied.
+Strong restraint forces are applied instead.

 The :doc:`fix_modify <fix_modify>` *virial* option is supported by these fixes to add the contribution due to the added forces on atoms to both the global pressure and per-atom stress of the system via the